Zen55er/ft_irc/README.md

 </div>

 ## 🧠 About the project
-A basic implementation of an IRC server that handles authentication, user registration, and several chat commands. 🖥️
+A basic implementation of an IRC server that handles authentication, user registration, bot, file transfer and several chat commands. 🖥️

 ## 🌟 Features
 🔒 **Authentication**: Authenticate users with a password.

 🖋️ **Registration**: Register users by setting their nickname (NICK) and real name (USER).

-📜 **Command Handling**: Process various commands like JOIN, MSG, and PRIVMSG.
+📜 **Command Handling**: Process various commands like JOIN, BAN, TOPIC and PRIVMSG.

 🧑‍🤝‍🧑 **Multi-Client Handling**: Uses poll() system call to handle multiple clients simultaneously.

+🤖 **Bot**: Detects if a user sends messages with bad words in it.

+🗂️ **File Transfer**: It's possible to send files through clients.

 ## 🚀 Getting Started
 ### 🛠️ Prerequisites